sarthakjdev/valrix/README.md

 A complete discord bot with utillty to have a personal matchmaking and ranking system in the discord server.

-> Each player can regsiter themselves with the bot.
+> Each player can register themselves with the bot.

 > Players can create teams, add player, remove player, and